azgs/azlibrary_database/azlibAdd/README.txt

 *4 If metadata is associated with a specific geodatabase, <name> should correspond to a gdb subdirectory (sans extension) in the directory.
 *5 Notes is basically a garbage can for stuff that doesn't fit elsewhere.
 As such, any type of file could be here.
 We only store the path in the db.
 *6 This is for geodatabases only.
 The schema name must be created manually and must already exist in the db prior to running this script.
+*7 This is a catch-all directory for any other weird gis files.